Methodology

 Key principles

-• Source everything: Every position links to a primary source.
+- Source everything: Every position should link to a primary source.
 Every implication states its logical basis.
+Positions without sources are labeled as characterizations.

 Use of AI

-This tool uses large language models (Claude by Anthropic) for extracting positions, deriving implication chains, mapping beneficiaries, analyzing premises, and computing scrutiny scores.
+This tool uses large language models for synthesizing commentator positions, deriving implication chains, mapping beneficiaries, analyzing premises, and computing scrutiny scores.
 Every LLM output passes through human editorial review before publication.
 The LLM is a drafting tool, not an oracle.

 Known limitations